Why being broke makes you smarter

 The brutal clarity that comes when you've got no money to fool yourself.

-Cash is like makeup.
-It hides all the blemishes until it runs out.
+It hides the blemishes until it runs out.

+You ship the ugly thing that works instead of perfecting something nobody wants.
 You hire whoever ships fast, not whoever nails the culture fit interview.
-Rent due next week is the ultimate productivity hack.
 Payroll’s a hell of a project manager.

 Constraints kill the BS.